FireflyMigration/firefly-doc/02-Migration-project/Migrating-from-Btrieve-to-SQL/02-Migrating-to-SQL.md

    2. SQLMigDatabase = ***your database name***
    3. SQLMigUser = ***your username***
    4. SQLMigPassword = ***your password***

+  For Windows Authentication, the SQLMigUser and SQLMigPassword should be empty or removed.

 ## Creating the Database